 As you complete the application form, don't hesitate to reach out to your assigned GMF project officer with any questions you might have.
-Once you've verified the information on your form, submit it to the GMF inbox on the Box.com website.
+Once you've verified the information on your application form, project workbook and required supporting documents, submit them to GMF through the FCM funding portal.